-We will continue to consider loan requests for exhibitions that open in September 2022 and forward, although it may take longer than usual for us to respond.
+Loan commitments already agreed upon will be honored.
+We continue to consider requests for exhibitions opening in April 2023 and beyond, though it may take longer than usual for us to respond at this time.

 Artwork Loan Policy